dartmouth-dltg/aspace_simple_bulk_edit/ReadMe.md

 specifically the title, date(s) and container instance including the child type and indicator.

-An example use case for this would be during re-processing of a collection after a processor has physically moved a set of folders into a new container, used re-order mode to arrange the archival objects in ArchivesSpace but still needs to update the instance data in ArchivesSpace to match the new arrangement.
+An example use case for this would be during re-processing of a collection after a processor has physically moved a set of folders into a new container, used Reorder mode to arrange the archival objects in ArchivesSpace, but still needs to update the instance data in ArchivesSpace to match the new arrangement.

 ## Installing